DOI-USGS/ISIS3/README.md

 #### Easy mode, with stacking

-1.  `conda activate isis3`
+1.  `conda activate isis`

 2.  `conda activate --stack working`

 That's it.
 Told you it was easy.

-This activates the isis3 environment, gets it all set up, and then it 'stacks' the new working environment on top of it.
-To get out, you'll have to `conda deactivate` two times to get out of `working` and then out of `isis3`.
+This activates the isis environment, gets it all set up, and then it 'stacks' the new working environment on top of it.
+To get out, you'll have to `conda deactivate` two times to get out of `working` and then out of `isis`.

 #### Harder mode, with activation script hacking